constkhi/vue-simple-alert/README.md

 // in any component

 this.$prompt("Input your name").then(text => {
-  // do somthing with text
+  // do something with text
 });
 ```